intuition-dev/mbCLIx/docs/docsOldIntro/src/dynamic_data_binding.md

 A Web App is just a dynamic website.
 This tutorial helps you understand an example of a serverless website.
 Whether you plan to build a Web App or not, this tutorial is a good foundation.

 In this tutorial we cover these key concepts: appshell, includes, routes, custom tags, link lists, content lists, dependency management and serverless email.
-This includes dynamic databinding, where the browser ('client') uses data from a JSON response to dynamically render content _client-side_.
+This includes dynamic databinding, where the browser ('client') uses data from a JSON response to dynamically render content _front-end_.

 We assume that you have already installed the example `website` project as described [here](/pug_static_data/); generated with `$ mbake -s` and running on S3.